AnujPancholi/fullstackopen2020-part4/README.md

  - That `id` field should match the `id` returned by the POST request, ensuring that it is the same document that was updated.

+## Exercise 4.11

+Added the test, in a similar fasion to the previous test, ensures that likes is set to 0 when not given in payload.

 ---